OleksandrZadorozhnyiML/StMaRDI/notebook_01_alarm_publish.md

 **References**

-\[1\] Beinlich I, Suermondt HJ, Chavez RM, Cooper GF (1989).
-“The ALARM Monitoring System: A Case Study with Two Probabilistic Inference Techniques for Belief Networks”.
-Proceedings of the 2nd European Conference on Artificial Intelligence in Medicine, 247–256.

 \[1\] Beinlich, I.A., Suermondt, H.J., Chavez, R.M., Cooper, G.F.
 (1989).
 The ALARM Monitoring System: A Case Study with two Probabilistic Inference Techniques for Belief Networks.
 In: Hunter, J., Cookson, J.,